alicevillar/sfa_api/README.md

 :large_blue_circle: SWAGGER INTERFACE

 Swagger enabled the development across the entire API lifecycle, from design and documentation, to test and deployment.
-It has also been used as an interface, allowing: a) users authentication, b) download images, and c) upload images.
+It has also been used as an interface.
+> :radio_button: FEATURES:
+> * :arrow_forward: user registration (generates an authentication key)
+> * :arrow_forward: download images
+> * :arrow_forward: upload images (users can increment our database uploading new images)
+> * :arrow_forward: demo key (the demo key is: DEMO_KEY)
+> * :arrow_forward: sign in (to comply with GDPR, the system allows users to delete their data)

 ![print](/readme_img/swagger_print.PNG)

 :large_blue_circle: WEB INTERFACE

 The Web Interface is our main interface and it was built with HTML/CSS and Javascript.
 As swagger, it also allows:  a) users authentication, b) download images, and c) upload images.
 However, our web interface has an additional feature: when user downloads and image, the system automatically puts it as his or her desktop background.
 It has been  done with ctypes and Eel libraries.

-* Click [here](C:\Users\Alice\Desktop\INTERFACE_SFS\index.html) to check out our web interface!
+ > :radio_button: FEATURES:
+> * :arrow_forward: user registration, which generates an authentication key
+> * :arrow_forward: download images (the system can automatically put an image on user's desktop background) warning:TODO
+> * :arrow_forward: upload images (users can increment our database uploading new images)
+> * :arrow_forward: demo key (the demo key is: DEMO_KEY)
+> * :arrow_forward: sign in (to comply with GDPR, the system allows users to delete their data)

 ## 3. Development timeline